Fr0sT-Brutal/awesome-pascal/README.md

 * [Delphi ASIO & VST Project](http://sourceforge.net/projects/delphiasiovst). `[Delphi]` Framework for writing applications using the ASIO interface and VST plugins.
 It comes with countless DSP algorithms all demonstrated in dozens of examples.
 //*Not very active lately, but the trunk is in a usable state*

 * [NewAC - New Audio Components](http://code.google.com/p/newac) (abandoned, list of forks on GH [here](https://github.com/search?l=Pascal&o=desc&q=newac&s=updated&type=Repositories)). `[Delphi]` Designed to help your Delphi programs perform different sound processing tasks.
-With NewAC you can play audio stored in many formats (wav, Ogg Vorbis, FLAC, Monkey Audio, WavPack, MP3, Windows WMA, DTS, AC-3 (Dobly Surround), VOB (DVD files)).
+With NewAC you can play audio stored in many formats (wav, Ogg Vorbis, FLAC, Monkey Audio, WavPack, MP3, Windows WMA, DTS, AC-3 (Dolby Surround), VOB (DVD files)).
 // *Playback, recording, tag read/write, some audio editing tasks and conversions*

 * [Audorra](https://sourceforge.net/projects/audorra). `[Delphi]` `[FPC]` Digital audio library for Delphi and Freepascal.
 Using a flexible plugin architecture, it allows you to exchange the audio backend (e.g. WaveOut, OpenAL), add protocol classes (e.g. file, http) and decoders.